 Blending the innate elegance of silver and gold is always on trend when it comes to holiday trimmings, so don’t be afraid to explore this option when designing the space for your feast.
 Without a doubt, this George I Royal Silver Gilt Wine Fountain gets the gold medal for beauty, rarity and royal history.

 Made for the Royal Collection circa 1720 during the reign of England’s King George I, this wine fountain caught the eye of the Prince of Wales, later King George IV, who had his arms applied to this piece.
 It is said the Prince revived the Royal Banquet tradition during his reign with lavish dining events where this wine fountain would have surely held a place of prominence.
 So important is this wine fountain that it eventually found a home in the most outstanding and significant collection of silver ever assembled, the Al-Tajir Collection of silver and gold.
 Impeccable craftsmanship and provenance make this wine fountain a true treasure.
+Celebrate the season in style by pairing this wine fountain with elegant antique stemware.

 GREETINGS FROM RUSSIA